Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-By \hyperref[x:men:NT]{({\xreffont\ref{x:men:NT}})} and \hyperref[x:men:ST]{({\xreffont\ref{x:men:ST}})} one can rigorously prove that RH holds on an interval: use sign changes to count real zeros of \(Z(t)\), then compute the change in \(S(t)\) to determine the change in \(N(t)\) and thus find the total number of zeros.
-Then check if those two quantities are equal.
-This is known as \terminology{Turing's method}.
-In \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}} a failure of RH would correspond to a jump discontinuity in \(S(t)\) of height 2, at a point where \(Z(t)\) does not have a zero.
-Thus, from the graph of either \(Z(t)\) or \(\log \abs{Z(t)}\), coupled with the graph of \(S(t)\), one can ``see'' a proof in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}} that RH is true for \(5430 \lt t \lt 5448\). \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 2.2 Unfolding the zeros} \typeout{************************************************} \begin{subsectionptx}{Unfolding the zeros}{}{Unfolding the zeros}{}{}{g:subsection:idp95053872} By \hyperref[x:men:NT]{({\xreffont\ref{x:men:NT}})} the zeros at larger height are on average closer together.
+By \hyperref[NT]{({\xreffont\ref{NT}})} and \hyperref[ST]{({\xreffont\ref{ST}})} one can rigorously prove that RH holds on an interval: use sign changes to count real zeros of \(Z(t)\), then compute the change in \(S(t)\) to determine the change in \(N(t)\) and thus find the total number of zeros.
+Check if those two quantities are equal.
+A sophisticated version of this idea is known as \terminology{Turing's method}; see \hyperlink{BookerTuring}{[{\xreffont 25}]} for a modern treatment.
+In \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}} a failure of RH would correspond to a jump discontinuity in \(S(t)\) of height~2, at a point where \(Z(t)\) does not have a zero.
+Such a jump does not occur in the graph of \(S(t)\), so by also considering either \(Z(t)\) or \(\log \abs{Z(t)}\), one can ``see'' a proof in \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}} that RH is true for \(5430 \lt t \lt 5448\). \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 3.2 Unfolding the zeros} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Unfolding the zeros}{}{Unfolding the zeros}{}{}{basics-4} By \hyperref[NT]{({\xreffont\ref{NT}})} the zeros at larger height are on average closer together.
 Specifically, at height \(T\) the average gap between zeros is~\(2\pi/\log T\), and \(\gamma_n \approx 2\pi n /\log n\).
-When discussing the statistics of the zeros, in particular the gaps between zeros, it is helpful to use the \terminology{normalized} or \terminology{unfolded} zeros \(\tilde{\gamma}_n = \frac{1}{2\pi} \gamma_n \log \gamma_n\).
-Note that \(\tilde{\gamma}_n \sim n\) and \(\tilde{\gamma}_{n+1} - \tilde{\gamma}_n\) equals \(1\) on average.
+When discussing the statistics of the zeros, in particular the gaps between zeros, it is helpful to use the \terminology{normalized} or \terminology{unfolded} zeros \(\tilde{\gamma}_1, \tilde{\gamma}_2, \ldots\), where \(\tilde{\gamma}_n \sim n\) and \(\tilde{\gamma}_{n+1} - \tilde{\gamma}_n\) equals \(1\) on average.
+More precisely, we set \(\tilde{\gamma}_n = \widetilde{N}(\gamma_n)\), where